 FILES

-//Arclight/ArcLight/AcceptanceTest/Automation/NMS/redaLib.py
+//Arclight/ArcLight/AcceptanceTest/Automation/NMS/RedaLibrary.py

 MySQL Interface

 MySQL is an open source database that will be used as a COTS tool for this project.
 The product will be installed on the AL Test Linux device according to the instructions for RPM installation specified by reference document REF-22-01 in Section 2.2 - Commercial Standards.